ojkelly/paranoidmode.com/pgp.md

 We need the encryption function to be easy to do, and the decryption to be hard.

-I could explain this, but Khan academy have done it so well, you need to watch this first.

 {% youtube %}https://www.youtube.com/watch?v=EPXilYOa71c{% endyoutube %}